YeDeming/THUTag/readme.md

 	      --working_dir="Working directory,a Working directory is used for storing a model for one algorithm" --report="Path of report"

+e.g.
+java -Xmx5G -jar tagsuggest.jar evaluation.CrossValidator --dataset=/data/disk1/private/ydm/data/bookPost70000.dat --trainer_class=TrainWTM --suggester_class=SMTTagSuggest --num_folds=5 --config="dataType=DoubanPost;para=0.5;minwordfreq=10;mintagfreq=10;selfTrans=0.2;commonLimit=2" --working_dir=/data/disk1/private/ydm/tryWTM/ --at_n=10 --report=/data/disk1/private/ydm/report/evaluation_WTMreal.txt

+-Xmx5G is set the working RAM.

 The default path of book.model and chinese_stop_word.txt is the same with the path of tagsuggest.jar.
 If you need change the path of them, you should add model="Path of both of them" to --config. "book.model" is used for maximum forward word-segmentation for data that focus on books and "chinese_stop_word" records the stop words in chinese. e.g. --config="model=/home/meepo/TagSuggestion;dataType=DoubanPost;"

 If you want to run SMT, you need another three files GIZA++, mkcls, and plain2snt.out.
-Their default path is the same with the path of tagsuggest.jar.And if you want to work in Windows,you must compile the GIZA++, mkcls, and plain2snt.out again.They are in /giza-pp and compile by command "make".Then you should fix some code in TrainWTM/TrainWAM*,relpace "GIZA++" with "GIZA++.exe","mkcls" with "mkcls.exe","plain2snt.out" with "plain2snt.out.exe".
+Their default path is the same with the path of tagsuggest.jar.And if you want to work in Windows,you must compile the GIZA++, mkcls, and plain2snt.out again.They are in /giza-pp and compile by make.Then you should fix some code in TrainWTM/TrainWAM*,replacing "GIZA++" with "GIZA++.exe","mkcls" with "mkcls.exe","plain2snt.out" with "plain2snt.out.exe".

 If you need change the path of them, you should add --giza_path="Path of them" as a parameter to the command.